Extension of mandatory HMO licensing

-A licence will be needed for HMOs occupied by 5 or more people in 2 or more households, where householders lack or share bathrooms, toilets and cooking facilities, which is:
+A licence will be needed for HMOs occupied by 5 or more people in 2 or more households, where householders lack or share basic amenities, which is:

 A property no longer needs to 3 storeys or more to be licensed.